What Does a Website Cost in South Africa? [2026 Price Guide]

 The platform used to build your website has a direct impact on cost, flexibility, and long-term value.

 WordPress powers approximately 43% of all websites globally.
-It offers strong flexibility and scalability — businesses can start with a basic website and expand later without rebuilding from scratch.
+It offers strong flexibility and scalability, so businesses can start with a basic website and expand later without rebuilding from scratch.
 Template-based WordPress builds are more affordable; fully custom builds cost more due to the design, planning, and development time involved.

 Shopify is built specifically for e-commerce.
 Upfront design costs are sometimes lower than a fully custom WooCommerce build, but Shopify’s monthly subscription fees, transaction charges, and app costs need to be factored into total ownership costs over 12 to 36 months.